 Choosing the right colors for your business

 A big part of selecting colors is choosing something that you personally like.
 It’s also a good idea to think about the emotions that certain colors convey, and whether or not those fit with your website’s intended message.
+Some colors fit better to bright and fun personal blogs, meanwhile many professional websites tend to have milder or more “serious” tones.
 Though none of these color rules are carved in stone, they can help you narrow down your choices.